Pescadero State Beach Swell Statistics, Julho: All Swell – Any Wind

-The rose diagram shows the distribution of swell sizes and swell direction, while the graph at the bottom shows the same thing but without direction information.
-Five colours represent increasing wave sizes.
-Very small swells of less than 0.5m (1.5 feet) high are shown in blue.
-These happened only 57% of the time.
-Green and yellow represent increasing swell sizes and red illustrates highest swells greater than >3m (>10ft).
-In both graphs, the area of any colour is proportional to how often that size swell occurs.
+The rose diagram illustrates the distribution of swell sizes and directions, while the graph at the bottom shows the same thing but lacks direction information.
+Five colours show increasing wave sizes.
+The smallest swells, less than 0.5m (1.5 feet), high are coloured blue.
+These were forecast only 55% of the time.
+Green and yellow show increasing swell sizes and highest swells greater than >3m (>10ft) are shown in red.
+In either graph, the area of any colour is proportional to how frequently that size swell happens.

-The diagram indicates that the most common swell direction, shown by the biggest spokes, was SW, whereas the the dominant wind blows from the W. Because the wave model grid is offshore, sometimes a strong offshore wind blows largest waves away from Pescadero State Beach and away from the coast.
-We lump these in with the no surf category of the bar chart.
-To simplify things we don't show these in the rose plot.
-Because wind determines whether or not waves are good for surfing at Pescadero State Beach, you can view an alternative image that shows only the swells that were expected to coincide with glassy or offshore wind conditions.
-Over an average July, swells large enough to cause clean enough to surf waves at Pescadero State Beach run for about 43% of the time.
+The diagram suggests that the most common swell direction, shown by the largest spokes, was SW, whereas the the dominant wind blows from the W. Because the wave model grid is offshore, sometimes a strong offshore wind blows largest waves away from Pescadero State Beach and away from the coast.
+We combine these with the no surf category of the bar chart.
+To keep it simple we don't show these in the rose plot.
+Because wind determines whether or not waves are surfable at Pescadero State Beach, you can select a similar diagram that shows only the swells that were forecast to coincide with glassy or offshore wind conditions.
+Over an average July, swells large enough to cause good for surfing waves at Pescadero State Beach run for about 45% of the time.

 IMPORTANT: Beta version feature!
 Swell heights are open water values from NWW3.
 There is no attempt to model near-shore effects.
 Coastal wave heights will generally be less, especially if the break does not have unobstructed exposure to the open ocean.